 Dr. Camille Kolu, BCBA-D is a Board Certified Behavior Analyst who received her doctorate in the Behavioral Neuroscience field of Psychology.

 Dr. Kolu brings together creative service, best practices, and a background in both behavior analysis and behavioral neuroscience to strengthen community fabrics through education, relationships, and behavioral support.
+Our supports can be described as “trauma-informed” (read more about why I use the term “TIBA” here).

 Experience and Educational Background